Shin Megami Tensei: Devil Summoner: Release

 Devil Summoner was released by Atlus for the Sega Saturn on December 25, 1995.
 A supplementary release containing bonus material such as the ability to view the game's demon collection, titled Shin Megami Tensei: Devil Summoner - Akuma Zensho, was released on April 26, 1996.
 In 2005, it was announced that a port to the PlayStation Portable (PSP) was in development as part of the Devil Summoner subseries' tenth anniversary celebrations.
 The port included a demon compendium, adjustable difficulty levels, a save-anywhere option, adjustable screen ratio, and additional bosses and interface alterations for user convenience.
 Hashino and Isogai returned to the project, this time taking up the respective roles of producer and director.
 The port was decided upon when it was decided to begin development on the third Devil Summoner game so players who had missed the Saturn original could experience it again.
 An important element of the port was ensuring short loading times, an issue plaguing other PSP ports of the time.
 The port was released in Japan on December 20, 2005.

 Localization efforts

 In March 1996, it was reported that Devil Summoner was being localized for a North American release in June (per GameFan) or July (per GamePro) of that year.
 For unknown reasons, it remained exclusive to Japan.
 During the run-up towards its release, it was rumored that the PSP port would be picked for a western release in 2006.
 Ultimately, the port was not localized.
 It was speculated that the reason for its continuing exclusivity was that Sony had blocked a localization attempt due to a lack of new content.
 As part of staff interviews in 2006 relating to the third Devil Summoner game, Atlus confirmed that they had no plans to localize the title for the West, preferring to prioritize new entries in the franchise.
 It was also said that the "top-secret reasons" for this were unrelated to the game's content or censorship issues.

-It was later confirmed that the PSP version was not localized due to the loss of the source code.